 An academic argument is an evidence-based defense of a non-obvious position on a complex issue.
 A collection of quotes from people who agree with you is not a scholarly argument.

 - Unlike a personal essay, which can draw on the writer’s experience and values, an academic essay must draw on credible evidence.

 - What counts as acceptable evidence depends upon the nature of the writing task.

 - You have no reason to “defend” a position unless a reasonable person could present credible evidence that challenges a claim you want to make.
 (Finding, citing, and engaging meaningfully with evidence both for and against your claim is part of your task as an academic writer.)

-- An academic argument is not a squabble, a difference of opinions, or an attorney’s courtroom statement.
+- An academic argument is not a squabble, a difference of opinions, or an attorney’s courtroom statement for or against.
 The author of an academic argument is more like the judge announcing a verdict, after having heard out the best arguments in favor of various possible outcomes.

 - Any given academic argument on a topic is part of a discussion that respects multiple viewpoints — as long as those viewpoints are backed by credible evidence.